Step One: Pick-A-Panel

 All PolyGlide Synthteic Ice panels are fabricated with our patented "Grip Lock" interlocking Dovetail profile to insure a flat skating surface and secure connection.
 Panels can be easily assembled on any hard, flat surface using a heavy rubber mallet or tamper with protective wood blocking.

-Synthetic ice needs to be kept clean and free of dirt, dust and debris to maintain optimal performance.
+Both infused and non-infused surfaces need to be kept clean and free of dirt, dust and debris to maintain optimal performance.
 Use any PH neutral soap to break-up dirt accumulation on your surface and wipe clean.
 A soft-scrub mop or brush may be used to loosen-up stubborn scuff marks.

 Synthetic ice is a "floating floor", much like indoor laminate flooring and is not to be mechanically fastened in any way.
 Be sure not to impede the surface around the perimter and to leave a gap if boards or fencing is to be installed.